mattmcbeardface/pages-of-atlas/README.md

 # Pages of Atlas

-**Pages of Atlas** is a client-side Fabric mod for Minecraft that allows oversized texture atlases to be distributed across multiple physical GPU textures.
+**Pages of Atlas** is a Minecraft Fabric mod that enables ultra-high-resolution resource packs by transparently distributing oversized texture atlases across multiple physical atlas pages.

 It is designed for high-resolution resource packs whose combined texture atlas would otherwise exceed the maximum texture size supported by the user's GPU.